Yitzack/MS-Reseach-Project/Imaginary Contributions/README.md

 You must select 37th order or 97th order with the -D ORDER= macro.
 You must use 97th order for time-like mesons or your results will not be accurate enough for the spatial correlation function.
 If you don't need the spatial correlation function, 37th order may be good enough.
 You may use 37th order for space-like mesons.

 You must select the potential version with the -D VERSION= macro.
-I do recommend that you correct the zero/cusp/maximum of the potiential on Spectral.h lines 657, 662, and 722-725 to match the selected potential.
-I was not exceedingly hindered by them being wrong, but it is probably detectable in the relative error of the spectral function and spatial correlation.
-These are set for the 42 VERSION.
-It is the only potential that is impecable up to 1.2 fm, the others start fail around 1-1.1 fm.
-The 22 VERSION also does fairly well without correct examination.

 You may select half of the in-medium self-energy with -D HALF=.